BurhanH/api-app-3/README.md

 ## Description
 The main purpose was to build REST API.
-Definitely instead data file I should use database (probably it would be in next release).
+Definitely instead data file I should use database (probably it would be in version 2).

 Currently this service available on Heroku [https://api-flask-baur.herokuapp.com/](https://api-flask-baur.herokuapp.com/)

 ## TODO List
-(08/24/2019) Next steps are - add documentation, make a homepage more pretty, and write some tests. <br>
+(08/24/2019) ~Next steps are - add documentation, make a homepage more pretty, and write some tests.~ <br>
-(08/30/2019) Next steps are - add documentation, make a homepage more pretty.
+(08/30/2019) ~Next steps are - add documentation, make a homepage more pretty.~ <br>
+(06/30/2020) Next steps are - add documentation. <br>

 ## Screenshots